bison--/learning-COBOL/README.md

 ## run

-YOu can use either a parameter to compile your file or the hard-coded filenames in the `container/scripts/compilerun.sh`.
+You can use either a parameter to compile your file or the hard-coded filenames in the `container/scripts/compilerun.sh`.

 With parameter:
 ```bash